 Progress and Flexibility – The Right Workflow

-The challenge of creating a good image is that all the elements have to work together in concert: the composition, the lighting, the model, the expression, the colors, the readability, the details, etc. It’s very easy to get stuck in a corner where for example there are a ton of little details in the image, but the overall composition isn’t great – or when we have great looking lighting on a model, but it doesn’t work together with the scene and it’s own light sources (windows, lamps, sun, moon, …).
+The challenge of creating a good image is that all the elements have to work together in concert: the composition, the lighting, the model, the expression, the colors, the readability, the details, etc. It’s very easy to get stuck in a corner where for example there are a ton of little details in the image, but the overall composition is falling apart – or when we have great looking lighting on a model, but it doesn’t work together with the scene and it’s own light sources (windows, lamps, sun, moon, …).
 In order for all of these elements to work together, a very flexible approach is needed.
 My workflow is very much inspired by Erik Almås.
 But I also learned a lot for digital painters: how they think about composition, how they build a scene and how hey keep things very “loose” in the beginning of a project, to be able to make rapid changes, mostly by sketching.
-I tried to make myself think like a painter.
-But I always ran into the same issues: finding the right location, battling with elements inside the frame that are distracting, finding the perfect props, catching the right time of the day and/or weather conditions.
+I therefor try to make myself think like a digital painter.
+But I always run into the same issues: finding the right location, battling with elements inside the frame that are distracting, finding the perfect props, catching the right time of the day and/or weather conditions.
 It can be quite frustrating.
 That’s why I started learning 3D software.
 It gave me back the flexibility I needed – along with some big caveats.